Numerically trivial automorphisms of Enriques surfaces in characteristic $2$: Bielliptic maps and bielliptic involutions

 If the map $\phi$ is separable, the birational automorphism of $S$ defined by the degree two separable extension of the fields of rational functions $\Bbbk(S)/\phi^*\Bbbk(\sfD)$ extends to a biregular automorphism of $S$ which we call a \emph{bielliptic involution} of $S$.

 The group of automorphisms of the surface $\sfD$ is a subgroup of projective transformations of $\bbP^4$ that leaves the surface $\sfD$ invariant.
-The following proposition describes the group of automorphisms of the quartic surface $\sfD$.\footnote{The computation of these groups in the cases of surfaces $\sfD_2,\sfD_3$ in \cite{CD} is erroneous.
-The correct computation can be found in \cite{CDL}, Proposition 0.6.26.}
+The following proposition describes the group of automorphisms of the quartic surface $\sfD$ and we leave the computations to the reader.\footnote{The computation of these groups in the cases of surfaces $\sfD_2,\sfD_3$ in \cite{CD} is erroneous.
+The correct computation can be found in \cite{CDL}.}